DBSCAN: Optimal Rates For Density Based Clustering: Clustering Consistency for H lder Continuous Densities

-Below, we show that there is a one to one correspondence between $\Delta$-significant split level of the modified DBSCAN cluster tree estimator and the split level of the population density under a slightly stronger covering condition than {\bf C}: \\ \\ {\bf C'.} There exists $\delta_0>0$ such that for any split level $\lambda^* $ of $p$ and any $|\delta| \le \delta_0$, $ \{p\ge \lambda^*+\delta\} $ satisfies conditions {\bf C1} and {\bf C2} with universal constant $r_I$,$c_I$ and $C_I$ only depending on $p$. \\ \\ The only difference between {\bf C} and {\bf C'} is that while condition {\bf C} assumes the regularity above split levels, {\bf C'} ensures the regularity around split levels.
+Below, we show that there is a one to one correspondence between $\Delta$-significant split levels of the modified DBSCAN cluster tree estimator from \Cref{algorithm:MDBSCAN} and the split levels of the population density under a slightly stronger covering condition than condition {\bf C} given above.
+Specifically, we assume the following. \\ \\ {\bf C'.} There exists a constant $\delta_0>0$ such that, for any split level $\lambda^* $ of $p$ and any $\delta \in \mathbb{R}$ with $|\delta| \le \delta_0$, $ \{p\ge \lambda^*+\delta\} $ satisfies conditions {\bf C1} and {\bf C2} with constants $r_I$,$c_I$ and $C_I$ only depending on $p$. \\ \\ The only difference between {\bf C} and {\bf C'} is that while condition {\bf C} assumes some regularity of $p$ only above split levels, {\bf C'} requires the same type of regularity {\it around} split levels.

-\begin{proposition} Suppose condition {\bf C'} and {\bf S} hold.
-Let $\Delta = 2a_n +(4h/c_S)^{\alpha} $ where $a_n =\frac{C(\gamma+\log (1/ h))}{\sqrt{nh^d}} +C(L,K,\alpha)h^{\alpha}$ is defined in \eqref{eq:KDE risk} and $h=C_1n^{-1/(2\alpha+d) }$.
+\begin{proposition} Suppose condition {\bf C'} and {\bf S($\alpha$)} hold.
+Let $\Delta = 2a_n +(4h/c_S)^{\alpha} $ where $a_n$ is defined in \eqref{eq:KDE risk} and $h=C_1n^{-1/(2\alpha+d) }$.
 Suppose $p$ has finitely many split levels.
 Then, with probability at least $1-1/n -O( h^{-d} \exp (-c n^{\alpha/(2\alpha+d)})) $, the following additional results hold: \\ {\bf 1.} Let $\lambda^*$ be a split level of the density $p$.
 Suppose $ \mathcal C$ and $\mathcal C'$ are two open sets splitting at $\lambda^*$ (see \Cref{definition:split at a level}) and that